Steve Earle: 2000–present

 Earle released his first novel and 14th studio album, both titled I'll Never Get Out of This World Alive after a Hank Williams song, in the spring of 2011.
 The album was produced by T Bone Burnett and deals with questions of mortality with a "more country" sound than his earlier work.
 During the second half of his 2011 tour with The Dukes and Duchesses and Moorer, the drum kit was adorned with the slogan "we are the 99%", a reference to the Occupy movement of September 2011.

 On February 17, 2015, Earle released his 16th studio album, Terraplane.

 On September 10, 2015, Earle and the Dukes released a new internet single titled "Mississippi, It's Time".
-The song's lyrics are directed towards the state of Mississippi and their refusal to abandon the Confederate Flag and remove it from their state flag.
-The song was released for sale the following day with all proceeds going towards the Southern Poverty Law Center, a civil-rights organization.
+The song's lyrics are directed toward the state of Mississippi and its refusal to abandon the Confederate Flag and remove it from the state flag.
+The song was released for sale the following day with all proceeds going to the Southern Poverty Law Center, a civil-rights organization.

 On June 10, 2016, Earle released an album of duets with Shawn Colvin, titled simply Colvin And Earle, which was accompanied by a tour in London and the US.

 On June 16, 2017, Earle and the Dukes released his 17th studio album, So You Wannabe an Outlaw.
 GUY, Earle's tribute album to his songwriting hero Guy Clark, was released on March 29, 2019.

 Earle was among hundreds of artists whose material was destroyed in the 2008 Universal fire.
-Earle was one of five artists who filed a class-action lawsuit against Universal on June 21, in response to an earlier Times report on the fire.
+Earle was one of five artists who filed a class-action lawsuit against Universal on June 21 in response to an earlier Times report on the fire.

 Earle was the musical director for the 2020 play Coal Country about the 2010 West Virginia mining disaster where 29 men died.
 The play by Jessica Blank and Eric Jensen ran at the Public Theater in New York and was cut short by the start of the COVID-19 pandemic.
 He was nominated for Drama Desk and Lucille Lortel awards for his work on the play's music.
 Songs from the play are on his 2020 album Ghosts of West Virginia.